amineacilan/weather-app/README.md

-# Application that shows the weather by entering the city
+# Application that shows the weather by entering any city from the world.